 Many people kill ponytail bonsai plants by overwatering.
 Careful attention to keeping the soil moist but not overly saturated will help to prevent this from happening.

-It is generally necessary to repot the ponytail palm bonsai tree once every 3 years.
+It is generally necessary to repot the ponytail palm bonsai tree once every three years.

 How to Prune Ponytail Palm Bonsai Plants